 Plants for the Holidays

 Poinsettias are a common choice for gifts and decorations during the winter, but other options are equally beautiful and sure to please.
-Give some of the varieties listed below as gifts this season to surprise people with a new twist on the traditional holiday plant.
+Surprise people with a new twist on the traditional holiday plant by giving some of these unique varieties.

 These plants are good for the home environment because they do well in lower light.
-The diversity of colors and texture means there’s a variety for everyone.
+With its diversity of colors and texture, there is a variety for everyone.

 Make sure the potting soil provides moisture retention and good drainage.
 Garden centers often have special potting mixes for African violets.